purvalpatel/kubernetes-sample/service.md

 ## 1.ClusterIP

-Expose an application of cluster to other parts of cluster.<br>
+- Expose an application of cluster to other parts of cluster.<br>
-Allows internal Applications communication with each other.<br>
+- Allows internal Applications communication with each other.<br>
-It Assigns a uniq range of IP address from the clusters address 	range.<br>
+- It Assigns a uniq range of IP address from the clusters address 	range.<br>

-Not Externally Accessible.<br>
+**Not Externally Accessible.<br>**

-Internal load balancer between pods.<br>
+- Internal load balancer between pods.<br>

-ClusterIP is default service.
-If we did not define Type in yaml 	then it will take default service.
+ClusterIP is **default service**.
+If we did not define type in yaml, then it will take default service.

-YAML file: clusterip.yaml
+cluster_ip.yaml

 ```YAML
 apiVersion: v1
 kind: Service